EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Of course\!”
 She pumped her fists, cheering me on.

 “Do I have a dad?”

-“Oh…”, she looked a bit wistful.
+“Oh…” She looked like a wilted flower.

 “He’s on a monster expedition”

 “Monsters?
 They sound dangerous”

-“Don’t you worry a bit my little pumpkin, your father is stronger than he looks\!
-Why do you think I married him?”.
-She began singing her praises.
+“They can be…” She looked out the window.
+“But don’t you worry a bit my little pumpkin, your father is stronger than he looks\!
+Why do you think I married him?”
+She began singing his praises.
 I could tell from the way she spoke about her husband that they were a happy couple.

 I searched my memories for some involving my father but quickly stopped.
 It was a stupid idea.